GUT-AI/gut-ai/components/README.md

 ### Component C1.4: DX

-__Description:__ Enhance Developer Experience to make it developer-friendly for almost anyone who can write code at any level.
+__Description:__ Enhance Developer Experience (DX) to make it developer-friendly for almost anyone who can write code at any level.

 __Aims:__
 * User-friendly User Interface (UI) and Dashboards
 * Separation of concerns
 * User-friendly configurations (e.g. using `yaml` and `json`)
+* Anything else reduing the cultural debt or improving the DX

 ## Layer 2 components